 Upper New York Harbor.
 Open in Google maps.

-Visit the Trust for Governors Island for information on the free ferry from Manhattan and Brooklyn.
+Visit the Trust for Governors Island for information on the ferry from Manhattan and Brooklyn.

 The Governors Island ferry and all paths are wheelchair accessible.